 4. Sell other types of reusable bags.
 Most people think of reusable bags as grocery or market bags, but there are plenty of other types.
 Reusable drawstring bags, insulated cold/hot bags, and even wine bags can make great fundraisers too.
-Also, Reusable Grocery Bags & Totes, Tradeshow, Convention and Conference Bags, Wine Bottle Bags & Totes, Drawstring Bags & Totes, Insulated Cooler Grocery Bags & Totes, Non-Woven Bags & Totes, Rip Stop Polyester Bags & Totes, rPET Recycled Bags & Totes, Laminated Bags with Woven Polypropylene, Vinyl Bags & Totes, Lunch Bags & Totes.
+Also, Reusable Grocery Bags & Totes, Tradeshow, Convention and Conference Bags, Wine Bottle Bags & Totes, Drawstring Bags & Totes, Insulated Cooler Grocery Bags & Totes, Non-Woven Bags & Totes, Rip Stop Polyester Bags & Totes, rPET Recycled Bags & Totes, Laminated Bags, Vinyl Bags & Totes, Lunch Bags & Totes.

 5. Sell reusable bags at concession stands.
 People come to athletic events prepared to spend money on snacks during halftime.
 By setting up a display at the concession stand, you’ll have a chance to get them to add your bag on to their snack orders as an impulse purchase.
 If you can’t offer the bags through the concession stand, try to set up in a location where people will have to pass by you to get to the concessions.